Special Events

 Note: Although such groups may be exempt, basic food safety standards must still be met.
 A Public Health Inspector will provide signs to the event organizer upon approval.

-• Make sure floors, walls, and surfaces are smooth, clean, and easy to sanitize
+• Make sure floors, walls, and surfaces are smooth, clean, non-absorbent and easy to sanitize

 • Have waste bins to collect garbage regularly

-• Prevent pests by keeping food covered and stored properly
+• Prevent pests by keeping food covered and stored off the ground

 Personal service settings